KCMC (AM): History

-The station was founded in 1933 by Clyde E. Palmer as a sister outlet to his Texarkana Gazette.
-It was Texarkana's first radio station.
-By approval of the Federal Communications Commission, station WDIX, Tupelo, Mississippi, was shut down, and operation of KCMC in Texarkana, Arkansas, was authorized.
-KCMC operated on 1420 kHz with 100 Watts of power.
+The station was first authorized in 1930 as WQDV in Tupelo, Mississippi.
+Later that year, the call sign was changed to WDIX.
+In early 1932, the call sign was changed to KCMC.
+Clyde E. Palmer purchased the station as a sister outlet to his Texarkana Gazette newspaper.
+It was Texarkana, Arkansas' first radio station.
+KCMC operated on 1420 kHz with 100 watts of power.

-The station is an affiliate of the Dallas Cowboys radio network.

-Disk jockey Barney Cannon (1955-2009), an authority on Country music who spent a quarter century with KWKH in Shreveport, once worked at KCMC.
+Disk jockey Barney Cannon (1955–2009), an authority on Country music who spent a quarter century with KWKH in Shreveport, once worked at KCMC.

 On January 15, 2015, the then-KTFS changed formats to talk, branded as "Talk Radio 740".

 On July 1, 2017, KTFS went silent.
-On November 28, 2017, KTFS's callsign was changed back to KCMC.
+On November 28, 2017, KTFS's call sign was changed back to KCMC.
 A news release on the KTOY website said that KCMC could return to the air from a new facility at some time in the future.

 On January 22, 2019, KCMC returned to the air with conservative talk, simulcasting KTFS-FM 107.1 Texarkana, AR.

-In mid-October 2019, KCMC dropped its simulcast with KTFS-FM and changed their format to sports, branded as "107.9 The Fan".
+In mid-October 2019, KCMC dropped its simulcast with KTFS-FM and changed its format to sports, branded as "107.9 The Fan".